fluxninja/aperture/docs/content/tutorials/flow-control/static-rate-limiting.md

 import Zoom from 'react-medium-image-zoom';
 ```

-## Regulating heavy-hitters
+One of the simplest flow-control policies is static rate limiting to regulate

-One of the simplest flow-control policies is static rate limiting.
+heavy-hitters.
 It uses
 [rate limiting actuator](/concepts/flow-control/rate-limiter.md) to block
 specific flow labels that exceed their quota within a certain timeframe (limit
 reset interval).

-### Example Policy
+## Policy

 In this example, we will be rate limiting unique users based on the `User-Id`
 header in the HTTP traffic.
 This header is provided by Envoy proxy under the